3D scanning solutions

 Product part

-Product part • Space Spider
+Product part • Spider II

 Product part made of plastic.
 Scanning time was around 5 minutes, and post-processing took about 20 minutes.
 This is a good example of fast reverse engineering.